 Handheld And Mobility Applications With Vibration Motors

 Both haptic feedback and vibration alerting technologies have important roles in handheld equipment.
-They are easily implemented in a number of applications, and our Application Bulletins are a good starting point for the design.
+They are easily implemented in a number of applications, and our Application Notes are a good starting point for the design.

 Below we give examples of vibration alerting and haptics applications.
 We have also produced a guide to help you understand the differences between simpler vibration alerting and advanced haptic feedback technology.